 Gregg even goes a step further and disconnects his laptop from the internet entirely.

 Christian Brown agrees.
 He told us that he takes a timer and sets it for two hours.
 “If you don’t have two hours, that’s fine—set it for an hour,” he says.
 And you just sit there and you write.”

 That’s how he wrote 50,000 words—an entire novel, for those of you keeping score—in 27 days, a pace he told us he hasn’t done in ages.
 “That’s how you find the time,” he says.
 “You make the time.
 You create systems of organization.”

 There’s no hard and fast rule for how long you must focus to be productive.

 Two hours works for Gregg and Christian, but you may do better with three hours, or even 10-20 minutes.
+Time management is a process specific to each author.
 That doesn’t sound like a lot, but we know authors who have written entire novels in 10-minute pockets of time.
 It all adds up.

 Pick a working talisman